Welcome to the Harvest Kitchen

 One of New England’s oldest seaports, this small charming city has witnessed many layers of settlers from around the world.
 Home to Strawberry Banke, a preserved Portsmouth neighborhood, the historic food stories of its previous residents are authentically retold.
 Portsmouth’s vibrant food and restaurant scene is currently sought out by many travelers.

-Menu to highlight Corn Chowder; Cornish Hen with Red Wine-Blueberry Sauce; Winter Fruit dessert
+Menu to highlight Corn Chowder; Cornish Hen with Blueberry-Apricot Sauce; Winter Fruit dessert

 March 28:Class Filled: Newport, RI